Connect a storage LUN to a server

 Windows

-All iSCSI connection settings are saved in the iSCSI initiator folder, directory /var/lib/iscsi.
+All iSCSI connection settings are saved in the iSCSI initiator folder, the /var/lib/iscsi directory.

 -